ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 ## Type Safety

-Types are shared whenever possible:
+We use specific types (prefer enum over int over string etc.) and share types whenever possible:

-- `Diesel` is used to share types between the database and backend code
+- [Diesel](https://diesel.rs/) is used to share types between the database and backend code.
+  We use type-safe queries (and not raw queries), whenever possible.
-- `typeshare` is used to share types between Rust, API and Typescript
+- [typeshare](https://crates.io/crates/typeshare) is used to share types between Rust, API and Typescript.

+## Validation

+- The frontend should validate data as early as possible, usually during input using [React Hook Form](https://react-hook-form.com/).
+- We don't need to validate data in the backend.

 ## State